 Buyers or sellers wishing to enforce transactions must be prepared to face sustained and novel contentions.
 Those that seek an escape route must be armed with all available arguments of which there are usually many.
 See this case as an example.

-Other disputes can arise from settlement delays, compliance issues, outgoings adjustments, interest calculations and due diligence determination.
+Other off-the-plan disputes can arise from settlement delays, compliance issues, outgoings adjustments, interest calculations and due diligence determination.

 Selling and buying off-the-plan always carries the risk that the property will not live up to value expectations come settlement time.